-1.2.2 Taxilane T Project - Construction of Taxilane T commenced in August 2013.
+1.2.1 Taxiway T Phase 1 Project - Construction of Taxiway T Phase 1 commenced in August 2013 and construction was substantially completed as of August 31, 2014.
 This two-part project represents the first phase of the future Dual Taxilane / Taxiway System between the proposed Midfield Satellite Concourse and the Tom Bradley International Terminal.
-It consists of a new 3,785-foot long Taxilane T parallel to the recently completed Taxilane S. This construction also included relocating fuel lines and other utilities, all grading, airfield signage and lighting, and construction of power and communication duct banks.
-The location of Taxilane T is shown in the following figure 1.2.2-1.
+It consists of a new 3,785-foot long Taxiway T Phase 1 parallel to the previously completed Taxilane S Master Plan Project.
+This construction also included relocating fuel lines and other utilities, all grading, airfield signage and lighting, and construction of power and communication duct banks.
+The location of Taxiway T Phase 1 is shown in the following figure 1.2.1-1.